 Contraceptive patch on a woman's shoulder

-How to use contraceptive patches
+How to use the contraceptive patch

-If you want to avoid the bleeding, skip the patch-free week.
-You will then have a bleed after a few months.
-Then you should take a break for 4-7 days before using a new patch.
+If you prefer to avoid this bleeding, you can skip the patch-free week.
+When using the patch continuously without a break, you will usually experience bleeding after a few months.
+At that point, you should take a break of 4-7 days before applying a new patch.

 Contraception support for young people